 Background

 There is a complex interplay between spatial and temporal variability in fish migratory behaviour, and their influence on fish morphology (Chapman et al., 2015) and growth (Clausen et al., 2015; Tattam et al., 2017).
-In lotic habitats such as riverine ecosystems, these influences are further compounded by the inherent environmental variability, including factors such as streamflow variability and shifting thermal regimes.
-Research indicates that for some species, stable low-flow periods that follow periods of sudden and increased flow rates tend to yield higher growth rates for some species, especially coupled with warmer temperatures (Haworth & Bestgen, 2016; Tonkin et al., 2017).
-These findings have significant implications on the monitoring and management of riverine ecosystems.
-For instance, the positive correlation between flow variability and growth of fish highlights how regulatory measures that suppress the flow of water in lotic ecosystems could be ultimately detrimental to the growth of certain species.
-These effects are also subject to much temporal variability, with higher growth rates not only being associated with periods of warmer temperature in general, but also higher hydrological variability during phases and seasons critically important to the species' lifecycle.
-(Tonkin et al., 2017).
-Therefore, any management interventions must carefully consider not only the environmental factors that serve as predictor variables, but their spatio-temporal scale, as well.(Magoulick & Kobza, 2003)(Lancaster & Belyea, 1997)(Gido et al., 2015; Jackson et al., 2001; Magoulick & Kobza, 2003)(Jackson et al., 2001)(Pettit et al., 2012; Wager & Unmack, 2000)(Balcombe et al., 2005; Magoulick & Kobza, 2003; Turschwell et al., 2019; Wager & Unmack, 2000)
+In lotic habitats such as riverine ecosystems, these influences are compounded by inherent environmental variability, such as streamflow variability and temperature.
+Research indicates that for some species, stable low-flow periods that follow periods of sudden and increased flow rates tend to yield higher growth rates, especially if coupled with warmer temperatures (Haworth & Bestgen, 2016; Tonkin et al., 2017).
+These findings have significant implications for the monitoring and management of riverine ecosystems.
+For instance, relationships between flow variability and growth of fish highlights how regulatory measures that modify the flow of water in lotic ecosystems could be detrimental to the growth of certain species.
+These effects are also subject to much temporal variability, with higher growth rates not only being associated with periods of warmer temperature, but also higher hydrological variability during critical life stages (Tonkin et al., 2017).
+Therefore, species management interventions must carefully consider not only the environmental factors that serve as predictor variables, but also their spatio-temporal scales.
+Monitoring the growth of species during drought conditions is also a important way of understanding how the response to such disturbance changes with frequency and severity of such disturbance events (Magoulick & Kobza, 2003).
+For the purposes of this research, the term refugia, is used as defined by Lancaster & Belyea (Lancaster & Belyea, 1997); ‘places (or times) where the negative effects of disturbance are lower than in the surrounding area (or time)’.
+Prior research on isolated habitats that are relatively small also suggest that food web interactions, including predator prey interactions are heightened during such cases (Gido et al., 2015; Jackson et al., 2001; Magoulick & Kobza, 2003), in particular where species are present in high densities, and prey refuges are few? (prey refuges?
+Is this an important point?).
+Research also shows that smaller water bodies, such as the islotated refuges in this instance, exacerbate the biotic and abiotic stressors.
+For example, smaller water bodies exhibit a higher degree of temporal variation in oxygen and temperature (Jackson et al., 2001).
+Aside from changes wrought from extreme events such as drought s and floods, the biogeographically insular nature of the refuges themselves can alter much of the physico-chemical and biological properties of the habitat.
+The increased evaporation and low water flow associated with such water bodies can cause increased sedimentation, salinity and turbidity (Pettit et al., 2012; Wager & Unmack, 2000).
+There is also a significant impact on biotic processes and interactions, such as predator-prey interactions, exposure to disease and parasites, competition and migration.
+Sudden and often severe changes in these processes have been associated with fish mortality in such dryland refuges (Balcombe et al., 2005; Magoulick & Kobza, 2003; Turschwell et al., 2019; Wager & Unmack, 2000)